robertduplock/scifibooks.club/content/en/reviews/night-train-to-rigel-book-review.md

 When he's not writing books about space trains, Mr Zahn is most famous for his Star Wars novels — in particular the _Heir to the Empire_ series featuring his original bad-guy creation Grand Admiral Thrawn.
 I've never read a Star Wars tie-in novel, but if I intended to I would start there.

 Overall, _Night Train to Rigel_ was exactly the book I needed to read during a stressful and disruptive time in my life. _It's fun_.
 It's a humorous and light-hearted read that doesn't take itself too seriously.
+Pick it up if you're in the right mood, and enjoy the ride.